Tobi-Tob/CityLearnTransformer/docs/submission.md

 # Create a tag for your submission and push
 git tag -am "submission-v0.1" submission-v0.1
-git push origin master
+git push aicrowd master
-git push origin submission-v0.1
+git push aicrowd submission-v0.1

 # Note : If the contents of your repository (latest commit hash) does not change,
 # then pushing a new tag will **not** trigger a new evaluation.